Dr. Ryan McEwan

 Tips for resiliency against computer freakout:

 3. Download the talk to the computer and run it from there.
-I download from a network or a flash drive onto the podium computer desktop and have it saved there.
-Then open it from the desktop and give the talk.
+Your are almost certain to have a glitchy meltdown if you try to just open your talk from your email and run it without downloading, especially given that your wifi connection should be viewed as unstable!
+Download to the desktop of the podium computer (or your own), then opent it and give the talk from there.
 This is much more stable than if you run the talk from a network (eg, via Google Slides), or a flash drive.

 4. Work with your host ahead of time to have the talk already loaded.
-Send the talk to the host using a drive link or otherwise transfer it.
+Go to the podium room 20-30 minutes ahead of time and set things up.
+Or, if that is not possible, send the talk to the host using a drive link or otherwise transfer it.
 Ask them to please download it onto the computer desktop prior to the talk.
-If the talk is waiting there on the desktop of the computer you are presenting from, then you are safe.
+If the talk is waiting there on the desktop of the computer you are presenting from, then you are much safer.

-7. Consider a PDF format.
+6. Consider a PDF format.
 In Powerpoint or Google slides you can save (or print) your slides to PDF and then run the presentation from an Adobe platform using “full screen mode.”
-This eliminates any slide formatting issues and creates an extremely robust version and practically all computers have at least Adobe reader.
+If you are really worried about connectivity and computer speed, this is a good option.
+For example, if you are giving the talk in a field station, a PDF format could be a great option.
+The PDF version eliminates all slide formatting issues, creates a much smaller file, and practically all computers have at least Adobe reader.